t4d-gmbh/voter-turnout-in-switzerland/README.md

 We retrived  the data from following data sources:

-1. The voter turnouts for the Federal elections 2023 (opendata.swiss)
+1. The voter turnouts for the federal elections 2023 (opendata.swiss)
-2. The voter turnouts for the Federal elections 2019 (opendata.swiss)
+2. The voter turnouts for the federal elections 2019 (opendata.swiss)
 3. Portraits of the communes (bfs.admin.ch)
 4. Swiss official commune register (bfs.admin.ch)
 5. Statistiques des élections cantonales du 18 avril 2021 (ne.ch)

 All links to the data sources can be found in the [References](#references) section.
-To ensure the traceability of the analysis, all data files were stores in the *data/original* directory of this repository.
+To ensure the traceability of this analysis, all data files were stored in the *data/original* directory of this repository.
 The *Swiss official commune register* we only used to assign the municipalities to the cantons.

 ## Data preprocessing

-You find the preprocessed data files in the direcory *data/preprocessed* These files (csv) are used for analysis.
+The preprocessed data files are in the directory *data/preprocessed*.
+These files (csv) are used for the analysis.
 We performed the following tasks:

-- Delete data entries which were not needed for the analysis.
+- Delete data entries that not needed for the analysis.
 The file with the portraits of the communes contained several variables describing the voting behavior with regard to specific political parties.
 However, these values were not available for numerous communes.
 To simplify the analysis, we deleted these variables and focussed on the more than 30 remaining variables.
 - Replace "X" and "*" characters which indicated missing values with empty values.
 This leads to *NaN* values in Python which are easier to work with.
-- Harmonize a few municipalities names since the FSO used different spellings in some cases
+- Harmonize a few municipality's names since the FSO used different spellings in some cases
-- Save all standardized values in a separate dataframe so that variables that are on different scales can be compared with each other.
-Further information you find in the article *Common pitfalls in the interpretation of coefficients of linear models* on scikit-learn.org.
+- Save all standardized values in a separate data frame so that variables that are on different scales can be compared with each other.
+See also the article *Common pitfalls in the interpretation of coefficients of linear models* on scikit-learn.org.

-Finally, we merged all files:
+Finally, all files are merged:
 ```
 data = pd.merge(municipalities, turnouts2023, on='Municipality', how='inner')
 data = pd.merge(data, turnouts2019,           on='Municipality', how='left')
 data = pd.merge(data, turnoutsNE,             on='Municipality', how='left')
+data = pd.merge(data, commune_register,       on='Municipality', how='left')
 ```

 ### Missing values

 The prepared data set contains now 2128 municipalities for which we have the voter turnout for 2023.
 Acceptable, considering that Switzerland had 2136 municipalities as of January 1, 2023.
-Unfortunately, we are facing missing values among the input variables:
+Unfortunately, we are facing missing values among the input variables.
+Two examples:

 | Input variable                  | Number of missing values    | Number of non-missing values   | Total    |
 | ------------------------------- | --------------------------- | ------------------------------ | -------- |
 | Social assistance rate          | 460                         |    1668                        | 2128     |
 | Business establishments total   | 279                         |    1849                        | 2128     |

-We have not tried to estimate the missing values (data imputation) and work with the data provied by the Federal Statistical Office.
+We have not tried to estimate the missing values (data imputation).
+We use the data provided by the Federal Statistical Office.

 ## Exploratory data analysis

 ### General remarks

 Let's look at the data.
 What are we actually looking at?
-We have 32 variables from which the *voter turnout* is considered as our target variable.
-The other variables are input variables which are describing the Municipalities like *Population density per km²* or the *Social assistance rate*.
+We have more than 30 variables from which the *voter turnout* is considered as our target variable.
+The other variables are input variables that describe the municipalities like *Population density per km²* or the *Social assistance rate*.
 Detailed descriptions of these variables you find on the website of the Federal Statistical Office. <sup>[[1]](#data-sources)</sup>

 A certain inaccuracy in the analysis results from the fact that the portraits are from 2021 (the most recent data available) and the voter turnouts are from 2023.
 The characteristics of the municipalities may have changed slightly in the meantime.
 Several municipalities also merged between 2020 and 2023 and therefore a clear link between the two data sets is not always possible.
 We accept this but must take appropriate care when making interpretations.

 ### Voter turnouts

-As we can see in the following histogram the voter turnouts are very roughly normally distributed.
+As we can see in the following histogram the voter turnouts are roughly normally distributed.
 The red line (normal distribution calculated from the mean and standard deviation of the data) is just plotted for visualization purposes.

 <br>
 <br>